"

 • Like the thirty-second note and sixty-fourth note, the thirty-second rest and sixty-fourth rest are extended to be taller.

 Example 1.4.2.
-Rests: Verdi[3], “Caro nome,” Rigoletto, Act I
+Rests: Verdi,[4] “Caro nome,” Rigoletto Act I

 • Gilda’s part begins with a whole rest while the orchestra plays.

-Different rest values are shown.
-The most common rest values are listed in this image, where each rest is half as long as the previous.
-The rests are the whole rest, half rest, quarter rest, eighth rest, and sixteenth rest.
+The most common rest values are listed below, where each rest is half as long as the previous.

 Directions: